cjsatuforc/Space-Bar/README.md

 For each Particle action select "Call a function".
 Then for each of applet choose a different 'Function Name' from either "astronaut", "mars" or "iss" and then click Finish.

 Connect the [White LED's](https://amzn.to/2R7nhn6) as given in the circuit schematic & you're done!

+The Photon's inbuilt RGB LED is used for debugging purposes.
+It will change color whenever a new event is triggered.

 ## Contributing